GovAlta/adsp-monorepo/docs/tutorials/pdf/building-a-template.md

 #### Handlebars Placeholders

 Notice the code-like constructs between double curly braces.
 Each page of the PDF is required to have the applicant's identification – name, alias and date of birth – so it makes sense to put the information into the header.
 But the information is supplied dynamically, since it is different for each user.
 This is where a component of the PDF service comes in handy – Handlebars!
-It’s a templating tool that allows us to specify placeholders for the real data.
+It’s a template tool that allows us to specify placeholders for the real data.
 When the PDF is generated, you provide the system with actual values as a JSON object, thereby customizing the document.
 The JSON object for this example might look something like this:

 ```json
 {